On-Demand Application Rules

 Create an On-Demand Rule

-On-Demand Application Rules are not checked by Privilege Management for Windows unless you enabled them in the top section.
+On-Demand Application Rules are not checked by Endpoint Privilege Management for Windows unless you enabled them in the top section.

 Right-click and select Insert Application Rule to view, create, or modify the following for each On-Demand Application Rule: